How to Use GROUP BY Clause in PostgreSQL

 The output shows that the GROUP BY clause has eliminated the duplicated/redundant records.

-Example 2: How to Use the Postgres GROUP BY Clause Along With the SUM()?
+How to Use GROUP BY With Aggregate Functions

 Let’s run the below-given query to find the sum of group items using the SUM() function: